 Our mission is to create an active, functional alliance to provide a unified voice in the promotion of best practice for increasing children’s vegetable intake

-The aims of VISA are to:
+The VISA aims to:

-Explore a range of complementary initiatives that address children’s vegetable consumption, using reliable evidence of their effectiveness, and outline a strategic plan to guide investment
+- Explore a range of complementary initiatives that address children’s vegetable consumption, using reliable evidence of their effectiveness, and outline a strategic plan to guide investment

-Provide input into strategic investment decision-making within Hort Innovation to help guide the allocation of funds to chosen initiatives.
+- Provide input into strategic investment decision-making within Hort Innovation to help guide the allocation of funds to chosen initiatives.